orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 ## Before we start

-Do you a *computer* with a *command line*, a *web browser*, and *node.js* installed?
+Do you have a *computer* with a *command line*, a *web browser*, and *node.js* installed?
 If not, get those set up.
 This tutorial will not focus on one or the other, but instead expect you to be able to successfully nagivate back and forth.

 ## What are we building?